The Michaelada is known as a hangover cure in Mexico but it’s also just a great drink.

 However, the only other country I have seen Clamato juice is Mexico, and that’s because they use it in the Michelada recipe.

-Five years ago (almost to this day) Rease, Cailin and I went to a resort in Loreto, on the west coast of Mexico.
+Seven years ago (almost to this day) Rease, my favourite Halifax blogger Cailin and I went to a resort in Loreto, on the west coast of Mexico.
 There’s only so much drinking you can do in the day so we showed up for every possible class on the resort.
 We woke up for the morning aqua aerobics and afternoon salsa classes.
 But one of my favourites was the bartending class.

 I’m always up for a good drink.